CareyMetheringham/Pooled_GP/README.md

-# Gppool

-Gppool is an R based pipeline for performing genomic prediction on pool-seq data, using rrBLUP, as a follow up to a genome wide association study (GWAS).
+An R based pipeline for performing genomic prediction on pool-seq data, using rrBLUP, as a follow up to a genome wide association study (GWAS).

 The pipeline was a designed and tested on data on ash dieback susceptibility in Fraxinus excelsior.